Lsfhv/Buchbergers-Algorithm/README.md

 # Gröbner Basis

-An implementation of Buchbergers algorithm to compute the gröbner basis of an ideal in a polynomialring over the rationals.
+An implementation of Buchbergers algorithm to compute the gröbner basis of an ideal in a polynomial ring over the rationals.

-For proof of algorithm please refer to 9.26 and necessary prerequisites in Abstract Algebra by Dummit and Foote.
+For proof of refer to 9.26 and necessary prerequisites in Abstract Algebra by Dummit and Foote.

-Can be extended to n variables and extensions of the rationals.